 - Publish a data source from two or more applications providing a union of the data sets i.e. combine your company employee database with Linkedin and Facebook data, to provide richer information.

 The API Layer architecture pattern needs to take care of access to the APIs including authentication and authorization to specific APIs, access tracking and monitoring.
 Monitoring is particularly important for shared APIs (internal or external) since other user’s applications will depend on the API and will need to have an expectation around SLA for the API.
-For public APIs there are companies such as Apigee that provide a proxy to add more capabilities to an API around monitoring, security and flow control.

 API Layer Benefits

 - Decouple your clients from the data – promotes good service orientation

 - Allows creation of REST APIs that can be consumed by mobile and other smart devices